USEPA/epanet-manual/docs/9_viewing_results.rst

    on when network objects change status and a final mass balance accounting for water quality analysis are also written to this report if the Status Report option in the project's Hydraulics Options was set to Yes or Full.
+For pressure deriven analysis, node demand deficiency will also be reported in the status report.
    To view a status report on the most recently completed analysis select **Report >> Status** from the main menu.

       |image133|